-Our pledges were developed for the Local Elections 2018 in community conversations:
+Pledges for candidates in the Local Elections 2018 – developed in community conversations:

 I will actively support a refreshed Committee-type system that allows proper public scrutiny and consideration of evidence, and an active, meaningful and valued role for all elected Councillors in Sheffield.
 Practices such as un-minuted meetings must cease.
 I will actively promote changes in governance arrangements to open up local democracy, and improve the Council’s transparency, and accountability to the people of Sheffield.